Borrowing (Control and Guarantees) Act 1946

 The Borrowing (Control and Guarantees) Act 1946 (9 & 10 Geo.
 6. c.
-58) was an Act of the Parliament of the United Kingdom that allowed HM Treasury to directly regulate borrowing within England and Wales and Scotland.
+58) was an act of the Parliament of the United Kingdom that allowed HM Treasury to directly regulate borrowing within England and Wales and Scotland.

-Act
+Provisions

-The Act was given the royal assent on 12 July 1946.
-It made it necessary for all borrowing and raising of capital to be passed through HM Treasury, something first introduced by the Defence (Finance) Regulations.
-Section 1 of the Act allowed the Treasury to make orders regulating a company incorporated in Britain, the circulation of any offer of foreign securities in Britain, and the borrowing of more than £10,000 in a twelve-month period by any person.
+The act was given royal assent on 12 July 1946.
+It made it necessary for all borrowing and raising of capital to be passed through HM Treasury, something first introduced by the Defence (Finance) Regulations 1939.
+Section 1 of the act allowed the Treasury to make orders regulating a company incorporated in Britain, the circulation of any offer of foreign securities in Britain, and the borrowing of more than £10,000 in a twelve-month period by any person.
 Section 2 allowed the Treasury to provide up to £50,000,000 each financial year to aid in the reconstruction of industry, countering the first section (which restricted private enterprise) by allowing the Treasury to support it directly.

-The Radcliffe Committee found that "it was impossible to resist the broad conclusion that the [Act] had no significant impact on the pressure of total demand", and it was repealed by the Government Trading Act 1990.
+The Radcliffe Committee found that "it was impossible to resist the broad conclusion that the [act] had no significant impact on the pressure of total demand", and it was repealed by the Government Trading Act 1990.